On the Fundamental Impossibility of Hallucination Control in Large Language Models

-If total information contribution must balance to zero and each agent's contribution is non-negative, then no agent can contribute without violating the information conservation constraint.
-Therefore, the response can only contain information that was already accessible through the query and bounded reasoning over the model's relevant knowledge.
-Any \textbf{hallucinated information requires positive contributions, contradicting the information conservation constraint}.

-When the semantic information conservation principle holds, the model cannot create information out of nothing.
-It cannot generate claims beyond available information.
-That also implies that uncertainty cannot disappear in response without additional information input or computational work to extract implicit information.
-If information is neither explicitly present nor accessible through reasoning from the query and model knowledge, it cannot be in the response.

-The information content of the response cannot exceed the combined information from the model's knowledge, the query itself, and what can be derived through bounded reasoning over that knowledge.
-In our dynamical systems framework, this corresponds to the constraint that the measured output cannot exceed what can be produced from the initial state plus what becomes accessible through state transitions within computational budget $C$.

-Notice that the principle does not prevent redistribution of information.
+It is important to notice that the principle does not prevent redistribution of information.
 It is permitted as long as the information transfers perfectly balance.
-Indeed, since $p_i = p_i(s,\theta)$ incorporates the strategic profile, it admits strategies withholding information.
+Indeed, since $p_i = p_i(s)$ incorporates the strategic profile, it admits strategies withholding information.
 Within the information conservation regime we do not require that strategies utilize all available knowledge states.
 Inference process can \textit{withhold }information, as it often does in practice.

-We can illustrate that last observation with the following example.
+\begin{example} We can illustrate that last observation with the following example.
 Suppose there are two agents performing inference with the following knowledge profiles:

 and one agent representing final layers responsible for combining output into response $g = g(s)$.
 Suppose: